michaelpmurphy/BCB546X_Unix_Assignment/README.md

     3
     984 snp_position_sorted_noblanks.txt

 Since this project only concerns the maize and teosinte individuals in `fang_et_al_genotypes.txt`, I extracted these groups into separate files as well.
-To enable Join, these files were transposed to put the SNP names in Column 1 (the Join column), the Column 1 header was changed to match SNP_ID, Rows 2 and 3 (of unnecessary information) were removed, and the SNPs were then sorted alphanumerically:
+To enable Join, these files were transposed to put the SNP names in Column 1 (the Join column), the Column 1 header was changed to match SNP_ID, Rows 2 and 3 (of unnecessary information) were removed, and the SNPs were sorted alphanumerically:

     $ cut -f 3 fang_et_al_genotypes.txt | grep -E "(ZMMIL|ZMMLR|ZMMMR)" | sort | uniq -c
         290 ZMMIL